What is Shadow Work?

 Finally, create a drawing that is a version of you that combines the above.

-This article is written by Imi Lo.
+This article was written by Imi Lo.